 - Centers for Disease Control and Prevention Coronavirus (COVID-19)

 Globally, patent offices are issuing information on their current operations and requirements.
 Many offices have started to issue updates on current continuity of services.
 Recent summaries of announcements from major offices are shown below.
+These links will be updated automatically.

 - China – China’s National Intellectual Property Administration (CNIPA) will waive late fees for missed patent annuity payments if the reason is related to COVID-19.